aman0028/project_management_tool/README.md

 localhost:8080/event/notification?url={url}

 Instructions:
-Below are the libraries which were needed to setup this project:\n
+Below are the libraries which were needed to setup this project:
-Spring: 3.2.13.RELEASE \n
+Spring: 3.2.13.RELEASE
-Hibernate: 3.6.9.Final \n
+Hibernate: 3.6.9.Final
-java: 1.7 \n
+java: 1.7
-Mysql: 5.1.6 \n
+Mysql: 5.1.6
 Maven